imilas/ecg_augmentation/README.md

 You can clone our conda environment with ```conda create --name <env>```
 	- conda activate <env>
-	- install the requirements with ```pip install -r pip-requirements.txt``` You can also choose to install the libraries via pip.
+	- install the requirements with ```pip install -r pip-requirements.txt```

 ## How to get started:
 1. run this shell script to download physionet files: get_data.sh